Fertilizing Christmas Trees

 This publication offers good color pictures and control methods for many of the Pacific Northwest's least wanted weeds.

-All the above are available at the Extension office or by ordering from the OSU publications office.
+All the above are available at the Extension office or by ordering online from the OSU publications webpage.
 Many other publications are available.
-Browse the OSU website or call the Extension office to request a publictions catalog.

 4. A Beginner's Guide to Marketing Christmas Trees $0.25